-Demo version of the full Inclusion@Work™ Diversity & Inclusion analytics dashboard (desktop only)
+Demo version of the Inclusion@Way-of-Work diversity and inclusion dashboard (desktop only)

 Take a look

-Click here for more information about the Inclusion@Work™ survey model.
+Click here for more information about the Inclusion@Way-of-Work survey model.

 If the outcome of a failed diversity strategy is that members of key groups feel they are excluded and held apart from their counterparts in the predominating group, the clearest indicator of a successfully implemented diversity strategy is the degree that everyone, and especially members of minority groups, feel drawn in and encouraged to participate by the social dynamics within the organization.
 Further, these perceptions should also be accompanied by an understanding that the organization is effectively embracing and leveraging the diversity of those within its workforce.